Musashi1584/KatanaMod/KatanaMod/ReadMe.txt

 ﻿[h1]Needs War of the Chosen Expansion[/h1]

-V 1.0 Initial release

 [b]

-ATTENTION
+ATTENTION !!!!!!!111!!!11

 UNSUBSCRIBE TO THE VANILLA KATANA PACK RELOADED OR YOUR GAME WILL CRASH!

-I cutted the vortex variants and stealth overhaul from this mod to release it as soon as possible for WotC.
-Silent Takedown and Void Strike need some heavy adjustments for WotC so this will come back at a later stage.
 [/b]

+I cutted the vortex variants for WotC.
+Void Strike need some heavy adjustments for WotC so this will come back at a later stage.

-[u]Higher tiers are unlocked when you buy the coresponding sword tier.[/u] There are no additional costs.
+Higher tiers are unlocked when you buy the coresponding sword tier.
+There are no additional costs.

-[u]There is a config value if you only want cosmetic variants which have no stat difference to the vanilla swords[/u] just set bNinjatoIsCosmetic=true bKatanaIsCosmetic=true
+There is a config value if you only want cosmetic variants which have no stat difference to the vanilla swords just set bNinjatoIsCosmetic=true bKatanaIsCosmetic=true